 [Digression into standard repertoire: Both Monk and Bud Powell loved Gershwin’s “Nice Work if You Can Get It.”
 It’s probably the piece where they sound most similar, and both use the same deceptive ending in G-flat.
 At the top of the form the dominants cycle quickly and Monk plays the harmony fairly straight.
 However, in “Tea for Two,” “Honeysuckle Rose,” “Body and Soul” and “Sweet and Lovely,” he reharmonizes the diatonic tunes with busy cycling or parallel dominants that are shockingly unrelated to the original harmony.
 Among other things, this a way to make unusual dissonances “correct.”
 If the harmony has good internal logic (and cycling or parallel dominants are always logical), then the harmony doesn’t need to relate to the diatonic melody above.
 One can just brutally “force” the argument forward and still make sense despite the vertical chaos.

 This is a reasonably commonplace effect in jazz from 1950’s on but I think Monk might have been the first to really put those kind of engines in action, especially in a band context where the whole group plays greatly altered changes to a standard.
 In that sense I think you can partly trace “Coltrane changes” to Monk.
-However, a lot of other people need to be in this conversation: Art Tatum, Don Byas, Lennie Tristano, Mingus, Miles….I’m out my depth here, but it’s fun thinking about.]
+However, a lot of other people need to be in this conversation, beginning with the Billy Kyle/John Kirby “A Flat to C” from way back in 1938.
+Other people who had something to say about this topic include Art Tatum, Don Byas, Mary Lou Williams, Lennie Tristano, Mingus, Miles….I’m out my depth here, but it’s fun thinking about.

 Eronel There’s a certain amount of composer controversy about this groovy number.
 The “A” section melody is absolutely glorious, but apparently it is actually by Sadik Hakim and Idrees Sulieman.
 I have no reason to be suspicious, exactly, but remain curious about what the tune really sounded like when Hakim or Sulieman played it.